-Lyttelton: what makes an artist's town?
+Lyttelton: What makes an artist's town?

 "It always feels good here," Lucas says.

 So what is it?
-Writer Ben Brown reckons it's the port which gives the town its character.
+Writer Ben Brown reckons it's the port that gives the town its character.
 He called Lyttelton home for 20 years.

 "It's an egalitarian place and I think that's a union ethos."